 We recognize your road to success will be comprised of complex, interrelated elements.
 Your student success adviser is dedicated to serving as the go-to resource and guide to help you navigate this journey.
 The advising syllabus is an outline of what you can accomplish as a result of engaging in a collaborative relationship with your adviser.
 Each adviser's syllabus is specific to them, so contact your adviser today to see what your next steps could be.

 The desire to make a difference in people’s lives through social work should never be hindered by financial barriers.
-So, in addition to working with the VCU Office of Financial Aid, the school offers a broad range of scholarships, research assistantships and awards.
+So, in addition to working with the VCU Office of Student Financial Services, the school offers a broad range of scholarships, research assistantships and awards.
 Scholarships available for application will be announced via email at the start of each fall and spring semester.

 Child Welfare Stipend Program at VCU